0x29aNull/DarkVoid/DV-Episode4.md

-# DarkVoid: A Weekly Blod on Void Linux for Nefarious uses.
+# DarkVoid: A Weekly Blog on Void Linux for Nefarious uses.

 ## Episode 4 - Burpsuite, Web Applications & Databases